adilmuhammad6422/raspberrypi-irobot/README.md

 ## TODOs
 ### Software Todos:
 - [ ] meet with Nathan to ask about the commented todos in the readme
+- [ ] Server and Client are prone to errors:
+   - [ ] if roomba restarts, client does not reconnect
+   - [ ] if client cannot connect to roomba, client should send error message to server, try to restart itself `sudo reboot`.
+   - [ ] the server should be able to ping all the pis, irrespective of whether they are connected to it or not. the server should be able to ping all the Pi IP addresses and give a list of which pi is disconnected to the router.
-- [ ] readme todos: Sanity check 2 - connect with server, server should send "hello", client should send back "hello OK"
+- [x] readme todos: Sanity check 2 - connect with server, server should send "hello", client should send back "hello OK"
-- [ ] readme todos: verify startup file
+- [x] readme todos: verify startup file
-- [ ] if demo is running, how can we stop it? interrupt added, needs to be verified.
+- [x] if demo is running, how can we stop it? interrupt added, needs to be verified.
 ### Physical Todos:
-- [ ] All 12 pis have updated OS, installed software
+- [x] All 9 pis have updated OS, installed software
-- [ ] All 12 pis can communicate with roomba (Sanity Check 1)
+- [x] All 9 pis can communicate with roomba (Sanity Check 1)
-   - [ ] Go forward
+   - [x] Go forward
-   - [ ] Left/Right bumber
+   - [x] Left/Right bumber
-   - [ ] Virtual wall
+   - [x] Virtual wall
-- [ ] All 12 pis can communicate with server (Sanity Check 2)
+- [x] All 9 pis can communicate with server (Sanity Check 2)
-- [ ] Run all 12 pis together on final testbed
+- [ ] Run all 9 pis together on final testbed
 ### ICRA hardware list:
 - Main Hardware:
-   - [ ] 12 + ? rasperry pis
+   - [ ] 9 + 3? rasperry pis
-   - [ ] 12 + ? roombas
+   - [ ] 12 roombas
-   - [ ] 12 + ? red cardboard sheets
+   - [ ] 12 red cardboard sheets
    - [ ] 1 outdoor nav router
-   - [ ] 4 virtual walls
+   - [ ] 4 + ? virtual walls
 - Batteries:
    - [ ] 24 battery packs for pis
    - [ ] 24 rechargeable batteries for roombas